nicolasherrerac/holbertonschool-zero_day/0x03-git/README.md

-In this proyect we learning how use git
+In this proyect we learning about git and how use it